odoo/odoo/doc/core/cmdline.rst

 bootstrapping (of new modules, in the case of Odoo).
 While not necessary it avoids the tedium of setting up basic structures and looking up what all starting requirements are.

+Scaffolding is available via the :command:`odoo.py scaffold` subcommand.

 .. option:: -t <template>